jean-francoisgiraud/CV/README.md

 MAJOR ACCOMPLISHMENTS

-R&D in aerospace: alternative fuels (renewable biological jet fuel), advanced polymers and coatings, VOC and smog reduction, elimination of CFCs and ozone depletion.
+Aerospace: Compliance, alternative fuels, advanced polymers and coatings, VOC and smog reduction, elimination of CFCs and ozone depletion.

 DFE (design for the environment) elimination of hazardous materials.